Xong Xiong, Executive Director

 Nancy Yang, Youth Program Coordinator

-Nancy received a Bachelor’s of Science in Geography from the University of Wisconsin - La Crosse.
-As a HMoob womxn geographer, she emphasizes the importance of having a sense of place and belonging, because without it, brave space cannot happen.
+Nancy received a Bachelor’s of Science in Geography from the University of Wisconsin - La Crosse and is currently working on her Master’s of Arts in Disability Studies from the City University of New York.
+As a HMoob womxn geographer and disability justice advocate, she emphasizes the importance of having a sense of place and belonging, because without it, brave space cannot happen.
 Her goal as the Youth Program Coordinator is to create that sense of place and belonging for HMoob youth, where HMoob youth can create brave space by speaking to their experiences and learning how to advocate for themselves and others.
 On her down time, Nancy likes to write and journal, watch skincare videos on YouTube, and sing karaoke (very rarely!).
 And of course, she enjoys spending time with her family, whether it be shopping, taking walks at the park, or watching movies together.